Medically reviewed by Drugs.com. Last updated on Nov 2, 2020.

 Refer to adult dosing.

-Solution: Children ≥1 year and Adolescents: Instill 1 to 2 drops into the conjunctival sac of the affected eye(s) every 2 hours while awake for 2 days, then 1 to 2 drops every 4 hours while awake for the next 5 days
+Solution: Infants, Children, and Adolescents: Instill 1 to 2 drops into the conjunctival sac of the affected eye(s) every 2 hours while awake for 2 days, then 1 to 2 drops every 4 hours while awake for the next 5 days.

-Corneal ulcers; treatment: Solution: Children and Adolescents: Instill 2 drops into the conjunctival sac every 15 minutes for the first 6 hours, then 2 drops every 30 minutes for the remainder of the first day; on the second day, 2 drops every hour; on the third day and for the duration of therapy, 2 drops every 4 hours thereafter for a total of 14 days; treatment may continue longer if reepithelialization has not occurred
+Solution: Infants, Children, and Adolescents: Instill 2 drops into the conjunctival sac every 15 minutes for the first 6 hours, then 2 drops every 30 minutes for the remainder of the first day; on the second day, instill 2 drops every hour; on the third day and for the duration of therapy, instill 2 drops every 4 hours thereafter for a total of 14 days; treatment may be extended if re-epithelialization has not occurred.

 Ophthalmic: For topical ophthalmic use only; avoid touching tip of applicator to eye or other surfaces.
 Contact lenses should be removed prior to administration.